Skip to main content

 Guillermo Garcia Sanchez

 Guillermo García-Sánchez is a Scientist at the Spanish National Research Council (CSIC) at the Instituto de Ciencias Matemáticas (ICMAT) in the Applied Mathematics department, where he works for the Geophysical Fluid Dynamics Group.
 His work addresses the development of novel dynamical systems tools and computational techniques for providing new insights into geophysical flows and met/ ocean modelling.
 Currently, He is working on the real-time application of these ideas to address critical environ- mental challenges like marine litter pollution and oil spills.
-He is also co-founder of the startup Digital Earth Solutions, which aims to keep clean the oceans through mathematical modelization.
+He is also co-founder of the startup Digital Earth Solutions, which aims to keep clean the oceans through mathematical modelisation.

 Website